 From kerb to lounge in under two minutes?
-That's the promise of the new Virgin Australia 'fast track' lounge at Sydney airport, a first for Australian airlines, which promises express arrivals for the airline's premium passengers.
+That's the promise of Virgin Australia's 'Premium Entry' facility at Sydney airport – a first for Australian airlines, providing express arrivals for the airline's premium passengers.

-After being dropped off by taxi at the direct kerbside entry, or leaving your car with the Virgin Australia concierge for valet parking, travellers are fast-tracked upstairs.
+After being dropped off by taxi at the direct kerbside entry – or leaving your car with the Virgin Australia concierge for valet parking – travellers are whisked upstairs.

 You'll bypass the regular Virgin Australia check-in counters and the airport's crowded main security area, and head straight to a private check-in and dedicated security screening gate reserved for premium Virgin Australia passengers.